from 605€

 Accommodation

-Volunteers will live at the monastery in separate volunteer living quarters.
-Accommodation is basic but comfortable.
-The monastery in Chitwan is located in a rural setting so volunteers should not expect western style toilets, hot water showers or internet access.
-The accommodation in Kathmandu is more modern.
+The monasteries in Chitwan and Pokhara are located in more rural settings so volunteers should not expect western-style toilets, hot water showers or internet access.

 Living at the monastery is a truly unique experience that can bring with it some amazing views.
 You’ll hear the gong go off at 5am every morning to call the monks for prayer and meditation – something you’re welcome to take part in!
-Living life side-by-side with the monks is definitely a once in a lifetime opportunity!
+Living life side-by-side with the monks and engaging in simple ritual life is definitely a once in a lifetime opportunity!

 Food & Beverages